 (a Handling rates include boat trailer and/or cradle when handled with same lift.

-(e) The dock receipt must indicate boat length.
-If the dock receipt does not indicate the length, the boat/yacht will be measured, and the measured length will be used for billing purposes.
+(e) The dock receipt must indicate the boat length.
+If the dock receipt does not indicate the boat length, the shipper will be responsible for making the arrangements to provide the correct boat length to be added to the dock receipt.
+GPA will not handle the boat until the correct boat length is noted in the dock receipt.

-(f) If lift is made with an Authority crane, a minimum charge of $535.00 per lift will be assessed.
+(f) If lift is made with an Authority crane, a minimum charge of $562.00, per lift, will be assessed.

 Note 1: If it is determined the block or slab cannot be safely lifted with terminal equipment, rate will not apply.

-Note 2: If lift is made with an Authority crane, a minimum charge of $510.00 per lift will be assessed.
+Note 2: If lift is made with an Authority crane, a minimum charge of $562.00, per lift, will be assessed.

 In strapped bundles